Mortal Kombat 11: Aftermath

-As the offensive on Kronika's Keep is about to commence, Shang Tsung signals Sindel to heal Shao Kahn and betrays and defeats Sheeva, gaining control of her army.
-Together, they destroy Geras, imprison the Cage family, defeat Kitana, Liu Kang, and Jade, throw Kung Lao into the Sea of Blood, and kill Kotal.
-In the process, Sindel reveals she betrayed and killed her previous husband Jerrod as she saw him as weak compared to Shao Kahn.
-While Fujin spearheads the offensive on Kronika's Keep, Raiden discovers Shang Tsung's plot and Sindel's betrayal while fighting revenant Liu Kang after the latter receives injuries from his past self.
+As the offensive on Kronika's Keep is about to commence, Shang Tsung signals Sindel to heal Shao Kahn.
+The pair then betray and defeat Sheeva, gaining control of her army before destroying Geras, imprisoning the Cage family, defeating Kitana, Liu Kang, and Jade, throwing Kung Lao into the Sea of Blood, and killing Kotal.
+It is revealed that Sindel was never brainwashed and had willingly married Shao Kahn after he conquered her realm by killing her former husband and Kitana's biological father.
+While Fujin spearheads the offensive on Kronika's Keep, Raiden discovers Shang Tsung's plot and Sindel's betrayal while fighting revenant Liu Kang when the latter receives injuries from his past self.

 Raiden arrives too late to stop Shang Tsung from tricking Fujin into giving him the Crown.
-The sorcerer gains Kronika's full power, revealing he had planned everything ever since Kronika imprisoned him in the Void.
+The sorcerer gains Kronika's full power, revealing he had planned everything after Kronika imprisoned him.
 He overpowers and drains Raiden and Fujin's souls before using Sindel and Shao Kahn to reach the Hourglass.
-Once Kronika's remaining allies are killed, Shang Tsung eventually betrays Sindel and Shao Kahn and takes their souls as well.
-He then defeats Kronika and erases her from existence (while also gaining her powers).
-As Shang Tsung starts approaching the Hourglass, Fire God Liu Kang shows up, revealing he was aware of Shang Tsung's intentions all along and that, after observing that only Shang Tsung was strong enough to beat Kronika, he had deliberately allowed Shang Tsung to stay alive so the Crown of Souls would stay intact when Kronika was defeated.
+Once Kronika's remaining revenants are killed, Shang Tsung betrays Sindel and Shao Kahn and takes their souls as well before defeating and erasing Kronika from existence, gaining the last of her power.
+As he starts approaching the Hourglass to mold his New Era, Fire God Liu Kang appears, revealing he was aware of Shang Tsung's intentions and, knowing he was the only one strong enough to defeat Kronika, allowed Shang Tsung to stay alive to protect the Crown.

-From this point, the player can choose to fight as Shang Tsung or Liu Kang.
-Depending on the outcome of the battle, the epilogue will show one of the following:
+From this point, the player can choose their "final destiny" and fight as Shang Tsung or Liu Kang.
+Depending on the outcome of the battle, the story ends in one of the following outcomes: